Data Science

 Zane Jobe, Geology and Geological Engineering

-Master of Data Science (Non-Thesis)
+Data Science Master of Science (Non-Thesis)

 The field of Data Science draws on elements of computer science, statistics and interdisciplinary applications to address the unique needs of gaining knowledge and insight through data analysis.
 This Masters Non-Thesis program is designed to give candidates a foundation in statistics and computer science and also provide knowledge in a particular application domain of science or engineering.
 The balance between these three elements is a strength of the program and can prepare candidates for Data Science careers in industry, government, or for further study at the PhD level.
 Moreover, the coursework will be flexible and tailored to each candidate.
 For example, the program will allow a candidate to increase his/her skills in data analytics while developing a focused area of application or alternatively allow a candidate with depth in an area of application to gain skills in statistics and computer science.